wistia/wistia-open-docs/_posts/exporting-guide.md

 {% post_image hashed_id: 'e2ea358871e38d394195c6a207cdd648b1296914', width: 320, class: 'float_right' %}

 To export a screencast from ScreenFlow, open the screen recording you wish to export and choose File &gt; Export.
 From the Preset pop-up menu, choose Web - High (Best Quality).
 For the dimensions, make it scale by 100% so that your viewers will be able to see the details of your screen as clearly as possible.
 Choose a filename and location, and click Export.
 Your video will be saved to your computer as a MOV file which you can then easily [upload]({{ '/upload-video' | post_url }}) to Wistia.

+---

+## Handbrake

+Handbrake is a great free solution for smoothing out problems with weird video files.
+To export a video for Wistia from Handbrake, click "Source" in the top right corner and select the file that you'd like to convert.
+Some of the fields will auto-populate.
+We recommend making sure that:

+* The "Video Codec" on the video tab is set to "H.264 (x264)"

+* The "Video Quality" uses "Average Bitrate" and is set to around 3000kbps, or whatever the maximum bitrate of your video is if it's lower.
+Also, you can check off "2-pass encoding."

+* On the "Audio" tab, use the "AAC (CoreAudio)" codec and set the bitrate to at least 128 kbps, or the maximum bitrate for the audio track in your video.

+* In the top right, click "Picture Settings" and make sure the aspect ratio is correct.

+Then, click "Start" at the top right and your video will begin encoding to the Destination folder you chose!

+{% post_image hashed_id: 'f0a6babc82c298496ded58eb218dfc1d5eab0ba4', class: 'center' %}